-4.6 Seakeeper Gyro (optional)
+4.5 Seakeeper Gyro (optional)

-If your boat is equipped with the optional Seakeeper® gyro, be sure to become familiar with the gyro low voltage alarm.
+Boats equipped with the optional Seakeeper® gyro should become familiar with the gyro low voltage alarm.
 Refer to the Seakeeper owners manual for additional information.

 In situations where there is a net discharge on the house battery bank (i.e. engines off), the Seakeeper - which continually monitors battery voltage - will run at full power until it detects 11.1 VDC at the gyro.
 At this level, which reflects approximately 11.3-11.5 VDC at the battery bank, the Seakeeper will begin incrementally decreasing its power consumption to ensure that its measured voltage does not decrease below 11.0 VDC.